SayakaIsBaka/sayaslicer/README.md

 - `UpArrow / DownArrow`: set snapping
 - `Ctrl+O`: load project
 - `Ctrl+S`: save project
+- `Home`: jump to the beginning of the waveform
+- `End`: jump to the end of the waveform

 Additionally, clicking on a marker in the table will jump the cursor to its position; right-clicking it will delete it.